 School Menus and Nutrition Information

-We are glad to have you back to enjoy the convenient and healthy meals prepared in your local school.
-Of course the new Fall menus include the kid favorites - but many with a healthy twist of whole grains, reduced fat and lower sodium ingredients, and packed with 100% fruits and vegetables.
-We also have some new items like 3-cheese Cavatappi (fancy Mac&Cheese) new Chicken Bite (tastes like Chick-Fil-A) and Garlic Parm flatbread sandwiches to name a few.
-Our school meals feature the Georgia Farm to School Harvest of the Month produce of peaches, cantaloupe, fresh sweet melons, green beans, colorul squashes, and crisp GA mountain apples.
+As the seasons change and the winter season approaches, we have updated our menus include the kid favorites - like hearty soups and grilled cheese sandwich, chili and more.
+But there still is no shortage of a healthy items with whole grains, reduced fat and lower sodium ingredients, and packed with 100% fruits and vegetables.
+Students can still enjoy our new additions this fall like 3-cheese Cavatappi (fancy Mac&Cheese) new Chicken Bites (tastes like Chick-Fil-A) and Garlic Parm flatbread sandwiches to name a few.
+Our Georgia Farm to School Harvest of the Month is going strong with all sorts of cool weather crops like sweet potatoes, beets, citrus fruits, carrots and kale among others.
+Of course, we will feature crisp GA mountain apples.
 All of these fruit and vegetable options are LOCALLY or GA GROWN - a perfect accompaniment for the yummy entrees that keep breakfast and lunch exciting and super healthy.
 Encourage your students to try these healthy options.
 Check out the menus below.

 For specific school menus, noting any changes from recommended menus, please visit: www.mealviewer.com or get the FREE mobile app.
 Creating an account is easy and provides a way to view school menus with allergen, carbohydrate and calorie info.